Piano Festival

 Due to the limited number of master class performance slots, although we can not guarantee performance slots to everyone who wishes to perform, we look forward to seeing everyone at these open lessons.

-Please note that the application requires you to include a link to a video recording of a solo piece that demonstrates your level of skill.
+Please note that the application requires you to include a link to a video recording of a sonata movement and a piece of your choice.

 ONLINE PAYMENT SYSTEM